How Common Are Pediatric Dental Crowns?

 - Broken

 Crowns are most often recommended as a fix for significant tooth trauma and/or severe decay from dental caries (cavities).
 They’re more durable than fillings, making them a great option to repair and protect a child’s teeth until they are replaced by their permanent adult teeth.
+Learn more about the different types of pediatric crowns.

 Pediatric dental crowns are dental restorations used to repair and protect damaged or weakened teeth in children.